 of Vector Biology and Control

 My previous and current research foci have been on malaria in sub-Saharan Africa.
 I am presently involved in the Improving Human Health (IHH) flagship of Agriculture for Nutrition and Health (A4NH) research programme.
 This research programme is funded by CGIAR (Consultative Group on International Agricultural Research).
+I am also funded by the Wellcome Trust Our Planet Our Health grant.
 I am investigating the relationship between rice and malaria, particularly malaria vectors.

 From 2019-2021, I was investigating the links between rice cultivation and malaria as part of my part-time PhD.
 In Cote d'Ivoire and Tanzania, I was looking for rice cultivation practices that can significantly reduce malaria vector productivity.
 Since 2021, I have been working on strategies to communicate and disseminate the key findings of this research.
 This involves engagement with public health professionals and other multi-sectoral stakeholders.